AmitKumarDas/Decisions/blogs/openebs_operator_design.md

 ```

 ### IscsiMonitor -- An operator to monitor iscsi sessions
-- IscsiMonitor picks up iscsi targets and updates the `volumes` field
+- IscsiMonitor operator picks up iscsi targets and portals from PV objects
-- Starts jobs on all the nodes initiating iscsi connection
+- Starts DaemonSet Pods on all the nodes initiating iscsi connection
-- Jobs will check if iscsi session for the required target is Online or Offline
+- Each pod will calculate iscsi session status(-es) for the required iscsi target(s)
+- Each pod will create a `IscsiMonitorItem` spec
-- Jobs will update the `status.volumes` field
+- Operator will watch for `IscsiMonitorItem` spec(s) & update the status.volumes field
-- Jobs will get into completed state
-- Jobs will be removed
-- `status` field will be updated
+- Operator will calculate the status.state field based on status.volumes field
+- Operator will either delete the DaemonSet if all `IscsiMonitorItem` specs are in COMPLETED state
+- Operator will resync if one or more `IscsiMonitorItem` specs are in INIT state
 ```yaml
 kind: IscsiMonitor
 spec: